Robot-Dreams-RO/devops_engineer/docs/_sources/13_craftsman_best_practices/1_implementation.rst.txt

 There's always the temptation to just start building things, but the truth is that's actually counter productive

 #.
-First, write down how the data structures should look like (payload, tables), try to visualise the system
+First, write down how the data structures should look like (payload, tables), try to visualize the system
 #.
 If needed, build or draw some diagrams about how the systems will communicate (no need to specify at an API level)
 #.
 Only then, when you've agreed upon a general structure of the implementation do you get to actually start working on it